fonchaves/fastfeet-backend/STEPS.md

 118. Make the same thing to `validators/RecipientIndex.js` with `RecipientController.index`

-119. In `RecipientController.index`, e resolve problem of query string with accents.
+119. In `RecipientController.index`, we resolve problem of query string with accents.
       We create a file `src/lib/AccentRegex.js` to receive a string and return a regex with accents about that string